zetavg/dotfiles_old_2015/README.md

 ./install
 ```

-## Copy locol settings to the repo
+## Copy local settings to the repo

 `cd` into the local `dotfiles` repository and then: